Private company limited by shares

 Legal framework – The Companies Law

-Liability - The liability of the shareholders for the company is limited to the amount of their respective shareholdings.
+Liability - The liability of the shareholders for the company is limited to the unpaid amount of their respective shareholdings.

-Share capital – Cyprus companies usually have authorized and issued share capital of €1,000.
-However, there is no minimum paid up share capital requirement.
+Share capital – There is no minimum authorized and issued share capital other than authorizing the company to issue at least 1 share, and having at least 1 share issued and allotted.
+Shares may be unpaid.
 It may be denominated in EUR or any other currency.
 Bearer shares are not allowed.

 Shareholders – Limited companies may be formed by one shareholder, who can be either natural or legal persons, residents or non-residents, without limitations.
-Details of shareholders are publicly accessible.
+Details of shareholders are not publicly accessible.

 Directors – At least one director, who may be a natural person or a legal entity, resident or non-resident.
 A shareholder may be the company director.
 Directors’ details are available to the public.